norm/game_shows_support/story-resolution.markdown

     triggers = 'thread'
     autobegin = true

+    reminders = []
     completed_threads = []
     completed_nodes = []
     abandoned_threads = []
     abandoned_nodes = []

-You can edit the title, locations, triggers, actions, etc as you see fit, but it should contain all of the required elements of a thread, **and** the four keys `completed_threads`, `completed_nodes`, `abandoned_threads`, and `abandoned_nodes`.
+You can edit the title, locations, triggers, actions, etc as you see fit, but it should contain all of the required elements of a thread, **and** the five keys `reminders`, `completed_threads`, `completed_nodes`, `abandoned_threads`, and `abandoned_nodes`.
 As the game footage is recorded, it is useful to record the threads that are completed/abandoned in here so the player can see where they are up to.